Jeremiah Wright

-Jeremiah Alvesta Wright Jr. (born September 22, 1941) is a pastor emeritus of Trinity United Church of Christ in Chicago, a congregation he led for 36 years, during which its membership grew to over 8,000 parishioners.
+Jeremiah Alvesta Wright Jr. (born September 22, 1941) is an American Mainline Protestant minister who is pastor emeritus of Trinity United Church of Christ in Chicago, a congregation he led for 36 years, during which its membership grew to over 8,000 parishioners.
 Following retirement, his beliefs and preaching were scrutinized when segments of his sermons about terrorist attacks on the United States and government dishonesty were publicized in connection with the 2008 presidential campaign of Barack Obama.

 Early years

 Wright was born on September 22, 1941.
 He was born and raised in the racially mixed area of Germantown, Philadelphia, Pennsylvania.
 His parents were Jeremiah Wright Sr. (1909–2001), a Baptist minister who pastored Grace Baptist Church in Germantown from 1938 to 1980, and Mary Elizabeth Henderson Wright, a schoolteacher who was the first Black person to teach an academic subject at Roosevelt Junior High.
 She went on to be the first Black person to teach at Germantown High and Girls High, where she became the school's first Black vice principal.

 Wright graduated from Central High School of Philadelphia in 1959, among the best schools in the area at the time.
 At the time, the school was around 90 percent white.
 The 211th class yearbook described Wright as a respected member of the class.
 "Always ready with a kind word, Jerry is one of the most congenial members of the 211," the yearbook said.
 "His record in Central is a model for lower class [younger] members to emulate."